Computational-Imaging-LAB/MRS_Education/README.md

 *Here is the final OS.
 It will be easy don't worry.
 Firstly we will start by cloning the repo.*

-If you have homebrew installed then type the following;
+If you dont have homebrew installed then type the following;

-If you dont have git please install it first.
+`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+After that we need git and wget to run our script.
+Hence install them also.

 `brew install git`

+`brew install wget`

 `git clone https://github.com/Computational-Imaging-LAB/MRS_Education.git`